 3. Testing/levels:

-The following are Initial and confirmatory test cutoff levels used for the drug classes tested under the Walls & Ceilings Industry Drug-Free Workplace Program.
+Initial and confirmatory test cutoff levels in urine for the drug classes tested under the Walls & Ceilings Industry Drug-Free Workplace Program are shown below.

-Initial

-Substance Screening Confirmation

-or Class Cut-off Cut-off

-Amphetamines 500 ng/mL 250 ng/mL [1]

-Barbiturates 200 ng/mL 200 ng/mL

-Cocaine 150 ng/mL 100 ng/mL [2]

-Ethanol (alcohol) 0.02 g/dL 0.02 g/dL [3]

-0.02 g/210 L 0.02 g/210 L [4]

-Marijuana (THC) 50 ng/mL 15 ng/mL [5]

-Opiates 2000 ng/mL [6] 2000/10 ng/mL [7]

-[1] If methamphetamine only exceeds 500 ng/mL, specimen must also contain amphetamine at a concentration greater than or equal to 200 ng/mL

-[2] Confirmation metabolite: benzoylecgonine

-[3] Cut-off for alcohol in urine

-[4] Cut-off for alcohol in breath

-[5] Confirmation metabolite: delta-9-tetrahydrocannabinol-9-carboxylic acid

-[6] Gas chromatography/mass spectrometry cut-off for codeine/morphine

-[7] Confirmation cut-offs for codeine/morphine and 6-acetylmorphine

 Other substances may be tested for if, in the judgment of the Medical Review Officer, such testing is merited for safety reasons.

-Dilute specimens (creatinine <20 g/L, specific gravity < 1.003) will be considered unacceptable.
+Dilute urine specimens (creatinine <20 g/L, specific gravity < 1.003) will be considered unacceptable.
 A written protocol describing the procedures for recollection is available upon request.

+Post-accident oral fluid testing will use the cutoffs established by the certified laboratory where the testing is conducted until Federal guidelines are available, at which time the Federal cutoffs will be applied.

+For breath alcohol testing, the cutoff is 0.02 g/210 L for both initial and confirmatory testing.